Table of Contents

 In certain cultures, language and gender interact with each other.
 A female uses certain pronouns, suffixes and prefixes that are different from those a male uses.
 Additionally, certain expressions and idioms can be gender-specific.
 These differences are an important part of the culture.
 Someone who learns a new language might get the basics, but he or she would understand these cultural differences only if they visit the society and get involved with the people.

 In English-based cultures such differences are minimum.
 Most words come in a neutral form that is genderless.
-Policeman and policewoman is a word that can be gender specific in English while the word police officer is a neutral term.
+For instance, policeman and policewoman is a word that can be gender specific in English while the word police officer is a neutral term.

 Language differences can also be related to race or ethnicity.
 For instance, the slang for Afro-Americans such as nigger might be common among black individuals but are considered disrespectful if used by a white person.